top of page

 Remember that receiving a diagnosis is positive for many Autistic people.
 An autism diagnosis can bring a feeling of relief and a sense of community.

 Be empathetic and supportive.
-Empathy is when we share someone else's feelings without being explicitly told about them.
+Empathy is when we share someone else's feelings, with or without being explicitly told about them.
 Empathy can describe the emotions we have when we see another person having similar emotions; it can also describe our ability to imagine what it is like to be in another person's situation.
 Although it is often thought of as only a feeling, empathy is a skill that can be learned and practiced.
 When we are empathetic towards others, we are more likely to be kind to them and help them.

 Harmful stereotypes may tell us that Autistic people do not or cannot empathize with neurotypical people.
 This is not true.
 Unfortunately, believing that it is can lead neurotypical people to behave less empathetically towards Autistic people.
 Universal teaching methods and flexible approaches to learning help all students succeed, not only Autistic students.
 Treat your Autistic students with the same empathy you give to neurotypical students.
 The most important and repeated thing we hear from our community of self-advocates is that they want others to practice empathy towards them.